You are here: Curriculum - Curriculum Information

 At Castleford Academy, pupils will:

 Our academy curriculum helps pupils to achieve high standards and make excellent progress.
-At KS3, the curriculum is broad and pupils learn essential knowledge built around a ‘learning journey’ and ‘Big Ideas’ to ensure they have a deep understanding across a range of subjects.
+At KS3, the curriculum is designed in a way to ensure that pupils develop a deep understanding across a range of subjects and align fully with the National Curriculum.
 There are many opportunities built into lessons to secure the need to recall and retrieve previous learning so that knowledge is fully embedded.
+The curriculum will be enriched and will ensure that the pupils build the cultural capital they need to become

 Many pupils have a clear idea of subjects they like the most and the least by the middle of Year 8 and offering some choice at this stage engages students as partners in their learning and leads to improved outcomes.
 We therefore ask students to spend more time on 4 chosen areas of interest in Year 9.
 These courses are not externally examined; they aim to develop a mastery of the skills required to complete a subject in Key Stage 4.
 At KS4, the courses are carefully planned to ensure that content is thoroughly revisited and this undoubtedly prepares pupils for external examinations at the end of the course.

 It is our intention at the academy to ensure pupils have secure foundations for progression into further education and apprenticeships.
 From Year 7, pupils receive careers information with a clear focus on the Gatsby benchmarks and this is supported through drop-down days twice yearly and a focused careers week.
-Over the course of 5 years, pupils receive a rigorous and bespoke aspirations program that exposes our pupils to a huge range of voices and experiences.
+Over the course of 5 years, pupils receive a rigorous and bespoke aspirations program that exposes our pupils to a huge range of voices and experiences and is fully compliant with the Gatsby benchmarks.

 The academy believes that a carefully planned and structured curriculum is the foundation upon which excellent learning and development is built.
 The curriculum is designed and implemented in such a way that it builds on prior knowledge and prepares pupils for the next stage in their education.
 This is complimented by the academy’s ’10 steps to outstanding’ teaching and learning philosophy.
-This ensures that lessons are engaging and suitably differentiated so that pupil spend the large majority of time in lesson working independently at their level of ability.
+This ensures that lessons are engaging and suitably scaffolded so that all pupils are able to access the curriculum content and are able to spend the large majority of time in lesson working independently at their level of ability.

 Development of language and building knowledge are integral to curriculum planning.
 Subject Leaders, who are experts in their subjects, carefully construct a curriculum that promotes a deep understanding of a wide range of topics.
 Teachers plan learning that allows pupils to embed and recall knowledge through techniques such as interleaving of topics and spaced practice.
 This builds firm foundations for progression to the next level and exam success.

 At KS3 the curriculum is designed around ‘Big Ideas’.
 This encourages pupils to focus on deeper learning to ensure real understanding of key concepts.
-Each big idea topic has a planned learning journey with clear statements setting out what pupils need to know, understand and do to reach their aspirational target grade.
+Each big idea topic has a planned learning journey with clear statements setting out what pupils need to know, understand and do to achieve on their pathway.
 Lesson planning incorporates iReact which allows pupils to develop a range of skills which they can apply across all subject areas to help them with the challenge of the curriculum.
-The National curriculum content is carefully tracked to ensure that pupils have covered all areas of non-statutory KS4 subjects by the end of Year 8.
+The National curriculum content is carefully tracked to ensure that pupils have covered all areas of non-statutory KS4 subjects by the end of KS3.

 In Year 8, pupils choose 4 subjects to study in depth in Year 9.
 This is a deliberate action to engage pupils and enable pupils to really enjoy their subject and learn the depth of their subject over a three year course.
 The curriculum model allows students to choose 4 subjects in addition to the core Maths, English, Science, PE, computing and Life & Society lessons.
 These gateway courses are not externally examined but lay the foundations for KS4.
 In year 9, pupils are able to move between subjects within option blocks thereby ensuring that they are satisfied with their option choices at the start of KS4.